Unlike in the past, K-8 Center is discouraging parental assistance as volunteers

 Previously, Key Biscayne K-8 Center valued parent involvement.
 Parents helped in the classrooms, planted and cared for the garden, decorated the school, and bulletin boards.
 It was beautiful to walk down the hallway and listen to the kids say: “My parents helped do that.”
 It gave them a sense of pride, and they learned by example that volunteering is a positive thing.

-The garden (now) is in deplorable conditions and it’s sad to walk down some hallways where you see unfinished bulletin boards or bulletin boards from 2019.
+The garden (now) is in bad condition and it’s sad to walk down some hallways where you see unfinished bulletin boards or bulletin boards from 2019.
 The teachers are left to do everything, without any support, even though they have requested it from administration.
 Every year they give more responsibilities to the teachers and staff.

 There is no set protocol for allowing volunteers to help teachers.
 One day you may be able to help while the next day you are left waiting outside.
 There have been many parents who have arrived at the K-8 Center with materials to help and were not allowed in.
 But the administration loves to say they have an “open door policy.”
 I have sent several emails, which are not responded to.